jrrene7/Connect-4/README.md

 #### INSTRUCTIONS ####

 Connect four is a two player game, so select who goes first.
 To win Connect Four, all you have to do is connect four of your colored checker pieces in a row.
 This can be done in four different directions which are: horizontal, vertical or diagonal (either direction).
-Each player will drop in one checker piece at a time.
+Each player will insert in one checker piece at a time.
 This will give you a chance to either add on to your row, or block the other players chances from getting four in a row.
 The game can be over on two seperate occasions, when you or the other player get four in a row, or when all slots are filled, resulting in a draw.
 If you decide to play again, the loser usually goes first.
 You can simply restart the game by refreshing the age or hitting the reset button.